 Aimee completed her Kripalu 200 hour yoga teacher certification in February of 2011 and Kripalu's 500 hour yoga teacher certification in June 2015.
 A long time student and friend of Heartsong, Aimee joins the teaching staff to further her journey.
 This inquiry of yoga is transforming Aimee's lifestyle to continuously learn and practice the lessons of mindfulness and conscious awareness.
 Her style continues to unfold as every beloved teacher and student provides new insight and influence on shaping her teaching practice.
 The Kripalu moderate or intermediate level class offers options for those looking for a little more than gentle or all levels classes.
 Everyone is welcome and encouraged to modify.
 Aimee is most grateful for the Heartsong community and appreciates the opportunity to grow with staff, students and friends.

 Stacey took her first Yoga class in 1991 and knew she had found a place to call "home."
 She completed her first training in 1997 with Rodney Yee and has continued to practice and study in the Ashtanga tradition and Prana Flow Vinyasa.
-She is a 200 hour graduate of the Give Back Yoga Foundation's teacher training program, The Hard & The Soft, with Beryl Bender Birch and Sheila, here at Heartsong Yoga.
-Stacey is now on faculty with their teacher training and is an Experienced Yoga teacher at the 500 hour level through Yoga Alliance.
+She is a 500 hour Advanced Level graduate of Beryl Bender Birch's The Hard & The Soft Yoga Institute, with Sheila, here at Heartsong Yoga.
+Stacey is now on faculty with their teacher training programs.
 She is also a Licensed Massage Therapist specializing in Orthopedic Massage and teaches anatomy for yoga.
 Stacey strives to maintain a creative, safe and nurturing environment for students to uncover how the practice of Yoga and meditation can holistically enrich their lives and the world we live in.

 Mark has been a passionate athlete all his life, discovering yoga in 2001.
 Previously he had been certified as a YMCA cycling instructor, Pilates instructor, and an AFAA yoga instructor, teaching part time for the YMCA for 6 years.
-He completed his 200 hour training with the Give Back Yoga Foundation's teacher training program, The Hard & The Soft, with Beryl Bender Birch and Sheila, here at Heartsong Yoga in 2014.
+He completed his 500 hour Advanced Level training with Beryl Bender Birch's The Hard & The Soft Yoga Institute, with Sheila, here at Heartsong Yoga in 2019.
 Mark's yoga practice and yoga teaching help to provide perspective and balance with his full time career as an engineer.
 As a yoga teacher at Heartsong, he enjoys sharing the calm focus and serenity that yoga practice brings to his life with his students.

 Amy Joseph was drawn to yoga in 2001 after having her two children.
 With a background as an APEX certified aerobic teacher in the mid 90's, she was looking for a way to relieve the stress of being a new mom when she found yoga.
 Amy began practicing yoga at Heartsong and fell in love with the Ashtanga yoga system right away.
 Sheila introduced her to Beryl Bender Birch, and she completed her 200 hour teacher training program with the Give Back Yoga Foundation's teacher training program, The Hard & The Soft, with Beryl Bender Birch and Sheila, here at Heartsong Yoga in 2014.
 Amy has taken workshops and trainings with many wonderful teachers including David Swenson, Nancy Gilgoff, and Christine Hoar.
 She maintains a strong and disciplined daily asana practice and hopes to share the knowledge she has gained with her students, in her unique joyful and happy teaching style.
 Amy resides in the beautiful community of Hampden with her supportive husband Lou and her two teenage children Anthony and Nina.

 Cat Rasid has been a student of yoga since 1999.
-Kripalu inspired, she received her 200 hour certification from The Hard & The Soft with Beryl Bender Birch and Sheila Magalhaes at Heartsong Yoga in 2014, and is currently in training to complete her 500 hours with them in 2019.
+Kripalu inspired, she received her 500 hour Advanced Level training with Beryl Bender Birch's The Hard & The Soft Yoga Institute, with Sheila, here at Heartsong Yoga in 2019.
 She has a passion for beginners.
 Her loving kindness combined with focused attention on self-care and self-discovery welcomes students of all levels.
 Cat believes that all is possible with the breath.
+Taking a Chair Yoga class with Cat is a beautiful transformative experience, for all ages with any limitations.
+We call her the Queen of Compassion.

-Heather has been practicing yoga for 20 years.
-In 2014, she took the next step in her commitment to yoga by completing her 200 hour training with the the Give Back Yoga Foundation's teacher training program, The Hard & The Soft, with Beryl Bender Birch and Sheila, here at Heartsong Yoga.
+Heather has been practicing yoga for 20 years over two decades.
+In 2014, she took the next step in her commitment to yoga by completing her 200 hour training with the Beryl Bender Birch's The Hard & The Soft Yoga Institute, with Sheila, here at Heartsong Yoga.
 Heather also is a 100-hour graduate of Mindful Yoga Therapy with Suzanne Manafort and has received additional training in Adaptive Yoga with Ann Richardson.
 Heather enjoys creating a safe space for her students and making yoga accessible to individuals of all ages and abilities.
 Her heart-felt authenticity and compassion resonates in all her classes.
 A mom of two active boys, Heather enjoys hiking, camping, gardening and practicing Random Acts of Kindness as a way of leaving the world a little kinder and more peaceful along the way.

 Janine was introduced to yoga at a pivotal point in her life.
 She attended a Heartsong 40 Day Life Makeover program in 2011 and was truly transformed.
 With a background in training for a manufacturing company, she knew she wanted to use her experience and talents to bring happiness to others.
 Her dedicated personal practice led her to Kripalu, the yoga of compassion.
 She completed her 200 hour teacher training at Kripalu School of Yoga in 2013.
 Janine strives to offer a safe, supported yoga experience infused with heart, humor and humility to students of every fitness level.

 Lyn began her yoga career practicing ashtanga with Sheila at Heartsong.
 She received LVCYT certification in Chair Yoga from Lakshmi Voelker at Kripalu and certification from Carol Krucoff and Kimberly Carson at Duke Integrative Medical Center focusing on the therapeutic aspects for seniors.
 Lyn has been a chair yoga instructor at Heartsong, retirement centers, and adult community centers over many years.
-She is a 200-hour graduate of the Give Back Yoga Foundation’s teacher training program, The Hard & The Soft, with Beryl Bender Birch and Sheila Magalhaes of Heartsong Yoga Center in East Longmeadow, MA.
-She has completed over 300 hours of training with Beryl Bender Birch.
-You can find Lyn teaching Gentle Yoga at Heartsong.
+She is a 200-hour graduate and ongoing student of Beryl Bender Birch's The Hard & The Soft Yoga Institute, with Sheila Magalhaes here at Heartsong.

 Michelle took her first yoga class right here at Heartsong Yoga She was welcomed into the class with a fellow student telling her that "her life would never be the same"...and she was right!
 She completed her 200 hour Kripalu Yoga Teacher Training at Samadhi Yoga in 2008.
 Her classes offer students of all ages and abilities the chance to experience a calm, meditative approach to their practice, encouraging them to live in a more "physically aware body" while developing gratitude and acceptance for where they are.
 Her classes focus on allowing students to find balance in body, mind and spirit.
 Michelle specializes in Yin Yoga at Heartsong and you will find her supporting our gentle yoga classes both as a teacher and as student.